Thomas-Gambin/Cinedelice-front/README.md

 **Cinedelices** is a group project completed at the end of our training program.
 Our mission was to create a website wich users could browse and create recipes inspired by pop culture (movies, TV series, anime/manga, video games, literature).

+If you want to see the demo of this project you can go here : [https://youtu.be/egVcu_uYYHE](https://youtu.be/egVcu_uYYHE)

 # Cinedelices Frontend